 How to Get There

 From Osaka, the JR Yamatoji Rapid Service goes directly to Nara Station.
 From Kyoto, the JR Miyakoji Rapid Service goes directly to Nara Station.
-Other JR local lines also connect the two cities.
 From other locations in Kyoto or Osaka, the Kintetsu private railway may be the most convenient alternative.

 The oldest wooden structure in the world

 The Ikaruga area near Nara City is home to Horyuji Temple, the oldest wooden building in the world.
 Also worth a visit is the nearby Hokkiji Temple , with its magnificent three-story pagoda.
 Both are UNESCO World Heritage Sites, packed with historical intrigue.

 Close to central Nara is the site of what was once the most important building in Japan, Heijo Palace .
 Although little remains of the original structures, the buildings at the Heijo Palace site have been recreated using authentic period-appropriate materials.

 The only surviving part of the original palace is found at the nearby 8th century Toshodaiji .
 The simple, ancient buildings are architectural gems.
 Fans of historical architecture should also visit Yakushiji , which has an ancient pagoda dating back to A.D.
 730.

 Historic temples in the Saidaiji area

 Near to this is the Saidaiji area.
 The two largest temples in this area are Akishino Temple , known for its peaceful moss garden, and Saidaiji , one of the Nanto Shichi Daiji, literally "the seven great temples of the southern capital (a.k.a.
 Nara).

 Visitors who are willing to travel a little further outside of the city will enjoy the Yamatokoriyama area.
 This area is only a short distance from sights such as Yakushiji and can be combined with them in a day trip.